Ashtanga Yoga Workshops

 Yoga is very much about the relationship you have with the teacher.
 This is the reason that when David travels and does an ashtanga yoga Mysore workshop the number of students in the room at one time is limited to a maximum number of 12.
 The second part is that you have to commit to signing up for all 5 days.
 With my commitment to small numbers and your commitment to daily practice, a transformative and in-depth relationship can be created.

-In the anatomy for ashtanga workshop, we will work with and talk about those pieces of anatomy that feed the doing of your practice correctly.
-What is correctly can certainly be debated.
-What would Guruji mean by correctly?
-I think it would be the core of the practice, which is breath, bandha, and dristhi (tristana) all of which are performed while doing asana.
+In the anatomy for ashtanga workshop, we will work with and talk about those pieces of anatomy that feed doing your practice correctly.
+What is correct can certainly be debated.
+What would Pattabhi Jois mean by correct?
+I think it would be the core of the practice, which is breath, bandha, and dristhi (tristana); all of which are performed while doing asana.

 Everyone has postures that challenge them.
 Many students have difficulties in certain sections of practice, particularly with postures such as marichyasana D, supta kurmasana, lotus, and backbending.
 This workshop focuses on breaking down these difficult postures.